 Yes, there’s also the online agency option, but if that’s the route you’re considering you probably wouldn’t have read this far.

 So, what are the differences between corporate versus independent?

 Here are four reasons why I believe that choosing a local, Canary Wharf-based independent estate agency like Proper Local is the best choice for sellers.

 1) Local.
 I will only take on properties for sale in the areas that I know well.
 Having lived in East London since 1999 I not only know the area, I love the area.
-I understand the different characteristics in neighbourhoods such as Canary Wharf, Whitechapel, Hackney, Wapping and Shoreditch.
+I understand the different characteristics in neighbourhoods such as Canary Wharf, Limehouse, Poplar and Blackwall.
 This isn’t always the case with larger agencies who move staff around regularly.

 2) Experience.
 I’ve been an estate agent for 13 years.
 I’ve also bought and sold personally on several occasions, so I have experience on both sides of the fence.
 This familiarity means there’s hardly any issue or challenge I haven’t had to face and overcome on behalf of my clients.
 The approach of some corporate agencies is to send out an experienced employee to value the property but when instructed to market the property the transaction is handed over to a junior employee (or in some cases several different people.)
 This is often frustrating for vendors who feel passed from pillar to post.